 8—HOW I CAME OUT

 4—He was older and a policeman and there was nothing he was afraid of.
-He was involved in the gay community and HE taught me all I needed to learn.
+He was involved in the gay community and taught me all I needed to learn.
+I had a crush on him. he was the perfect mentor.

 Salt Lake City, Utah, August ’98—My first morning in Salt Lake I remember waking up in Logan’s bed thinking: “What a mistake this trip is!”
 The previous summer had been my first time abroad (and away from home) but I had not felt homesick once.
 This time I did after one night in Utah.
 But it was missed the safety of my ‘closet’ that I missed.
 I was dealing with too much here.
 Religion battled with desire, and my fear of ‘the gay life’ colluded with my need of love.
 I had hardly slept.
 I felt sick.
 I was close to having a full panic attack all morning long.